Sereg20/Task_Center/BTP_config/2 Set Up STC/README.md

 ![SAP Task Center Global Settings Destination](./Images/3.4.1.png "SAP Task Center Global Settings Destination")

-As a result, all required Destinations are created and displayed in Destinations table
+As a result, all required Destinations have been created and displayed in Destinations table

 ### Step 4: Create Task Center and Task Center Administration Tiles on SAP Build Work Zone, Standard Edition